Music / cosMo

 - Motor Mouth

-- Multiple Endings: Demise is the "Worst End", Disappearance is the "Dead End" (and Hyper∞lation is its sequel), ∞ is the "True End", and Intense Song is the "INFiNTY Happy End".
+- Multiple Endings: Demise is the "Worst End" (in which Miku is abandoned by her master in the forest) Disappearance is the "Dead End" (in which Miku is deleted with Hyper∞lation being its sequel where she is horribly ressurected), ∞ is the "True End", and Intense Song is the "INFiNTY Happy End" (both in which Miku finally accepts her fate as a Vocaloid).

 - Reality Ensues: The Real Disappearance of Hatsune Miku rather bluntly describes how Hatsune Miku would die in real life: she would lose her charm and be forgotten, and the world will move on to the next fun thing, much as it had done in the past.